 Dr. Ojala loves that general practice allows her to use all her skills from cardiology to surgery, but she has special interest and education in veterinary behavior, internal medicine, dentistry, dermatology, and pathology.
 She also works at one of Chicago’s busiest veterinary ERs on a regular basis—in addition to keeping her emergency skills sharp, she enjoys the ability to work hand in hand with numerous specialists on challenging cases and keep abreast of the most current diagnostic and treatment options.

 In her free time she enjoys running (10Ks are her favorite distance), yoga, enjoying Chicago’s performing arts (particularly dance), and finding great “hole in the wall” restaurants.
-She is a volunteer surgeon with local rescue organizations and shares her home with two rescued pets: an energetic 8-year-old pit bull mix and a loving but temperamental tortoise-shell cat.
+She is a volunteer surgeon with local rescue organizations and enjoys relaxing at home with her husband and sassy tortoise shell cat, Stella.

 Dr. Robert Plourde